 More specifically, I’m hungry for plenty of the fresh veggies the season brings.
-The original version of this recipe relied heavily on asparagus as the stand out vegetable, but to be honest, it’s not my favorite.
+The original version of this champagne risotto with asparagus and peppers recipe relied heavily on asparagus as the stand out vegetable, but to be honest, it’s not my favorite.
 I like it just alright, but it wouldn’t be top on my list.
+(Though this sheet pan chicken with asparagus and potatoes made me think again.)
 That said, I do like to have it a couple of times a year because I like celebrating what’s in season.
-Also, I know lots of y’all love the stuff.
-In a can’t get enough of the stuff this time of year, give me more, eat all the asparagus kind of way.
-I’m here for you 🙂
+Also, I know lots of y’all can’t get enough of the stuff this time of year.
+I’m here for you.

 I modified the original recipe to up the veggie content and truly make it into a meal.
 If you’re not a fan of anything I’ve used here, you could certainly do some substituting.
 Artichokes or fresh spring peas would be great, I think.
 Another great thing about this recipe is that is uses a cup of champagne…meaning you have the rest of the bottle left.
 You know, just in case you get thirsty while you’re stirring the risotto.

 Celebrate spring and say cheers to bowl of champagne risotto with asparagus and peppers.

 2 large orange bell peppers

 1 lb. asparagus, trimmed and cut into 3/4-in. pieces

 1/2 lb. fresh green beans, trimmed and cut into 3/4-in. pieces